BLUE LAGOON CLIFF JUMP ON NUSA CENINGAN, BALI

 All of my best memories throughout my travels involve going beyond my comfort zone.
 I know it sounds cliche but it’s true.
 I won’t ever forget this day purely because I went for it, even though every bone in my body said not to.

-If you are looking for a cliff jump that has better access, a ladder to get out and beers at the ready, Mahana Point is just around the corner.
-A small bar sits on the point overlooking the surf break and has a 10m and 6m platform to jump off.
+If you are looking for a cliff jump that has better access, a ladder to get out and beers at the ready, Mahana Point Cliff Jump is just around the corner.
+A small bar sits on the point overlooking the surf break and has a 10m and 5m platform to jump off.
+However, you have to pay per jump.
+It’s 25000 rupiah for the 5m jump and 50,000 rupiah for the 10m jump.
+That’s pretty steep for one jump but worth it if you want to cliff jump and have a safe exit out of the water.
 We watched the sunset here and did one more obligatory jump.
 What a freaking day!